AzfarCodes/AzfarCodes/README.md

 💻 I’m currently learning Fullstack Web Development [HTML, CSS, Javascript, continued...]

-📫 Reach me on my email: azfarwork2005@gmail.com
+📫 Reach me on my mail: azfarwork2005@gmail.com

 <!---
 AzfarCodes/AzfarCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.